 kubectl cluster-info

-to display them.
-You can also view the individual nodes on which your applications can run directly in the terminal:
+You can also view the individual nodes where your applications can run directly in the terminal:

 kubectl get nodes

-If you want to create a Kubernetes cluster with more than one node, you can use the kind tool for this.
-Kind is also available for all major operating systems.
-The easiest way to install it is via package manager.
-In the examples shown here, choco for Windows is used:
+If you want to create a Kubernetes cluster with more than one node, you can use the tool kind.
+Kind is also available for all common operating systems.
+The installation is easiest through a package manager.
+In the examples shown here, choco is used for Windows:

 choco install kind

-For a cluster with multiple worker nodes, now create a yaml configuration file in any directory.
+For a cluster with multiple worker nodes, you now create a YAML-configuration file in any directory.
 In this file, you define the structure of your cluster.
-For example, a configuration file for a Kubernetes cluster with one master and two worker nodes might look like this:
+A configuration file for a Kubernetes cluster with one master and two worker nodes might look like this:

 kind: Cluster